nx0/amedia/README.md

 },
 ```

-## Available modules
+# Available modules

-* organization: Creates the main organization that belongs to the default "Root"
+* [terraform/modules/organization/](terraform/modules/organization/): Creates the main organization that belongs to the default "Root"
-* ou: Creates the Organization Units and the Policies for the organization
+* [terraform/modules/ou/](terraform/modules/ou/): Creates the Organization Units and the Policies for the organization
-* account: Creates an organization account inside the specified Organization Unit
+* [terraform/modules/accounts/](terraform/modules/accounts/): Creates an organization account inside the specified Organization Unit
-* route53: Creates the dns entries for an account
+* [terraform/modules/route53/](terraform/modules/route53/): Creates the dns entries for an account

-## Deep dive explanation
+# Deep dive explanation

-While executing the main.tf file (default) inside the terraform/ folder, main will instantiate all the required modules
+While executing the main.tf file (default) inside the [terraform/](terraform/) folder, [terraform/main.tf](terraform/main.tf) will instantiate all the required modules
 to create our accounts/organizations, etc...

-### Organization module
+## Organization module
-The call over the organization module will be in a for_each for every organization found in the "organizations" map (key),
+The call over the organization module will be in a `for_each` for every organization found in the "organizations" map (key),
 defined in one of the environments files.
 The map is created with an org_name entry
 ```yaml